botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 [PortSwigger Lab: User role can be modified in user profile](https://portswigger.net/web-security/access-control/lab-user-role-can-be-modified-in-user-profile)

+### Drop Select a role

->Escalation to administrator is sometimes controlled by a role selector GET request, by **dropping** this GET request before it is presented to the user, the default role of admin is selected and access granted to the admin portal.
+>Escalation to administrator is sometimes controlled by a role selector GET request, by **dropping** the "Please select a role" GET request before it is presented to the user, the default role of **admin** is selected by back-end and access is granted to the admin portal.

 ![Select a role](images/select-a-role.png)